-For the culinary purpose, you can grow Monthan, Vayal Vazhai, Ash Monthan and Chakkia varieties.
-Nendran is a dual purpose variety used for dessert and culinary.
+For culinary purposes, you can grow Monthan, Vayal Vazhai, Ash Monthan, and Chakkia varieties.
+Nendran is a dual-purpose variety used for dessert and culinary.

 Agro Climatic Condition For Banana Cultivation

 Banana is essentially a tropical plant.
 And it requires a warm humid climate.
-However, you can grow banana in areas with temperature ranging from 15ºC – 35ºC.
+However, you can grow bananas in areas with temperatures ranging from 15ºC – 35ºC.
 In addition, banana prefers a relative humidity of 75-85%.
 It prefers tropical humid lowlands.
-You can grow banana from the sea level to an elevation of 2000m. above m.s.l..
+You can grow banana from sea level to an elevation of 2000m. above m.s.l..
 In

 Suitable Soil For Banana Cultivation

-Prior to planting banana, grow the green manuring crop like daincha, cowpea plough insist in the field.
-You must plough the selected field for 4-6 times.
-And allow to weather for two weeks.
-You can use rotovator or harrow to break the clod and bring the soil to a fine tilt.
-During soil preparation, you can add basal dose of FYM (about 50 tonnes/ha. before last harrowing) thoroughly mixed into the soil.
+Prior to planting bananas, grow the green manuring crop like Daincha, cowpea plow insists in the field.
+You must plow the selected field 4-6 times.
+And allow weathering for two weeks.
+You can use Rotovator or harrow to break the clod and bring the soil to a fine tilt.
+During soil preparation, you can add a basal dose of FYM (about 50 tonnes/ha. before the last harrowing) thoroughly mixed into the soil.